hskinhikar/bounding_boxes_optimisation_RL/README.md

 - **multiple_verticed_polygons_displayed.py**: Modifies predictions to limit polygons to eight vertices.
 - **both_polygons_displayed.py**: Ensures only the highest-confidence polygon is displayed alongside the ground truth.

 This project is actively under development, with ongoing work to improve the reinforcement learning aspects.
 The working documents provide in-depth explanations of the methodologies and progress.
+I would recommend reading through the 'task' section of the Reinforcement_learning_breakdown.pdf for an overview of the task